maikelvl/workspace/README.md

 ### Install extra software
 If you’ve got your own software you wish to have in your workspace, just add scripts to ./base and reference them in ./base/Dockerfile.
 Now run the following in your Mac terminal:

-	workspace -B [-b latest]
+	workspace -R

 ## Uninstall Workspace
-To completely uninstall all installed software run ./.system/uninstall.sh.
+To completely uninstall all installed software run `./.system/uninstall.sh`.
 This will move all software installed during this installation to the trash. (including the Workspace directory, Vagrant, VirtualBox and VMWare Fusion)

-To preserve Vagrant and VirtualBox or VMWare Fusion, just trash your Workspace directory and delete the aliases from ~/.bash_profile
+To preserve Vagrant and VirtualBox or VMWare Fusion, just trash your Workspace directory and delete the aliases from `~/.bash_profile`

 #### Happy coding! :D